-- 39. The service standards agreed with the administrators have been met during 2022.
-Regular governance reports enable the Board to monitor service standards and identify any issues which need to be remedied.
-No such issues arose during 2022.
-The secure member portal enables members to make basic changes to their records. - 40.
-As a result of the provision of detailed management information, and the confirmation from the Trust's
+- 39. Regular governance reports enable the Board to monitor service standards and identify any issues which need to be remedied.
+No such issues arose during 2023.
+The service standards agreed with the administrators have been met during 2023.
+The finance team did not meet the target in one quarter (May-July) in respect of member payments.
+Six member payments fell outside the target due to staff sickness, administration delays and trustee unavailability for large payments between May and July 2023.
+These issues have not reoccurred since. - 40.
+As a result of the provision of detailed management information and the confirmation from the Trust's auditors, the Directors are satisfied that core financial transactions were processed promptly and accurately and reported in line with the agreed service level requirements in all material respects during 2023.

-&lt;sup>16 Report to Members 2022, page 2.

-$^{\rm 17}$ The financial authorities were updated during 2022 to reflect changes in staff.

-The service level requirements were reviewed as part of the Governance Policy in December 2022.
-Bank accounts are monitored daily.

-&lt;sup>19 The administrators are directly employed by the Trustee.

-auditors that there were no material issues identified in the reports, the Directors are satisfied that core financial transactions were processed promptly and accurately and reported in line with the agreed service level requirements in all material respects during 2022.
 This is kept under close review.